 Overall, the Board considers that it has given due regard to stakeholders' needs and the long-term decisions which will have an overall impact on the Society when performing its duty under section 172 (1) of the Companies Act 2006.

 Looking forward

-Looking forward, the Society will continue to support the future for German and Irish policyholders.
+Looking forward, the Society will continue to support its policyholders through its strategy of efficient capital and operational management.

-Stephen Shone Chief Executive 5 April 2023
+Stephen Shone Chief Executive 5 April 2024

 Report of the Directors